 Here are all the ways that our community has stayed connected…

-Virtual Events: thank God for technology.
+Thank God for technology.
 Although meeting online and staring at the computer screen for hours will never equate to in-person interactions, we wanted to be sure that our members at least had the option and access to do so, as they needed.
 We’ve hosted online Bingo games, Trivia, and morning coffee connects.

-Essential Businesses: We have a few businesses here at coLAB that have continued their services and utilized the workspace (responsibly and carefully) to serve their clients.
+We have a few businesses here at coLAB that have continued their services and utilized the workspace (responsibly and carefully) to serve their clients.
 We have stayed connected with these members and have supported them during this difficult time by managing the space and giving them any resources they need.

-Slack: an online collaboration tool for us to communicate with members quickly and efficiently without having to fill their inbox with email after email.
+An online collaboration tool for us to communicate with members quickly and efficiently without having to fill their inbox with email after email.
 It is a fun way to share a good laugh or smile in the middle of someone’s day by sending a meme or GIF.
 We have occasionally sparked discussions with members around specific topics such as: top playlists, new hobbies at home, recommended TV shows and movies, etc. Slack also has an add-on called Lunch Train.
 Lunch Train allows you and your teammates to easily plan a lunch together and they receive a reminder when it’s time to depart.

-Emails: our constant companion.
+Our constant companion.
 We’ve kept clear communication with our members and subscribers by sending out weekly digest emails and monthly newsletters with upcoming events, businesses resources, fun articles and videos of ourselves saying hello, just in case our members missed seeing our faces.

-Supporting Local: we are better together.
+we are better together.
 Operating a business in Sonoma County, a place where resiliency was, unfortunately, built on wildfires, we’ve quickly realized that linking arms in this community is essential.
 With this in mind, we’ve created a few different outlets for us to support local businesses together.

 - Weekly F.E.E.D.
 Sonoma Bin Program – a weekly and bi-weekly bin program that includes bins of multi-farm veggies with the option for pick up or delivery straight to your doorstep.
 We eliminated the process of members having to order these boxes online for themselves and have allowed them to order directly through us.
 Easy as 1,2,3!
 If you’re interested in this, here is the link: https://shop.feedsonoma.com/